 What are some lifestyle changes or home remedies that can help me manage leukemia in children?

 Unfortunately, there are no known methods to prevent leukemia in children.
-This makes identifying and treating the condition early very important.
+It is important to detect and treat the condition early.
 There are, however, ways to help your child through their treatments:

 Encourage proper hygiene.
 Prevent further infections by encouraging your child and other family members to regularly wash their hands with soap and water or an alcohol-based hand sanitizer, and to cover their noses and mouths when sneezing or coughing.